AudioBible/AudioBible/README.md

-    audiobible init                                             # download data about all books and chapters in the KJV audiobible init speaker                                     # download all the names of speakers from sermonaudio.com audiobible init topics                                      # download all the topics from sermonaudio.com
+    audiobible init                                             # download data about all books and chapters in the KJV audiobible init speaker                                     # download all the names of speakers from sermonaudio.com audiobible init topics                                      # download all the topics from sermonaudio.com audiobible init words                                       # download all the words from biblestudytools.com

     audiobible load                                             # download all books' and chapters' text and audio mp3 files